Whelan the Wrecker: A history of change

-As every city grows, it inevitably has to demolish buildings in order to build new ones, and as time goes by the buildings demolished can become old and historic, or simply large and long existing landmarks.
+As every city grows, it inevitably has to demolish buildings to build new ones, and as time goes by the buildings demolished can become old and historic, or simply large and long existing landmarks.
 Melbourne was founded in 1835, then grew enormously following the 1850s gold rush, and even more in the speculative land boom of the 1880s, which was followed by a severe crash in the 1890s.
 By the early years of the 20th century, the city was old enough and large enough to require specialist demolition companies.

 As the thousands of soldiers arrived back from the battlefields following the end of World War I there emerged a sense of renewed pride and a willingness to forget the dark days of war.
 The Council of the City of Melbourne was no doubt buoyed by this new nationalistic pride and put in place schemes to modernize the city which included increasing the building height limit and removing some of the Victorian era cast ironwork.

 In the years leading up to World War II the Whelan firm had already pulled down thousands of structures in both the city and surrounding suburbs.
 James Paul Whelan's obituary of 1938 suggests that his company had the task of demolishing up to 98% of buildings marked for removal in the city alone.

 The years after World War II saw economies around the world boom like never before; in Australia the change did not begin until the post-war restrictions on building materials were lifted in the early 1950s.
 In architecture and city development, this boom went hand in hand with notions of modernity, particularly the rise of International Modernism, a new approach that valued replacing older, elaborate inefficient buildings with sparkling new ones.
 An early example of this was a City of Melbourne by-law in 1954 that mandated the demolition of all posted cast-iron verandas, thought to be dangerous as well as old fashioned, in order to 'clean up' the city before the 1956 Summer Olympics.

 From the later 1950s, the city entered a state of change so vast that the "Whelan the Wrecker Is Here" sign became a powerful symbol.
-At first, the losses of this period were labelled as "progress", but as more and more large and well-loved landmarks faced demolition, some mourned the losses.
+At first, the losses of this period were labeled as "progress", but as more and more large and well-loved landmarks faced demolition, some mourned the losses.
 Whelan the Wrecker was by far the biggest demolition company in the city and won the most contracts, and as the company responsible for the demolition of what some saw as part of the national heritage led to calls to preserve what was left; the National Trust of Victoria was formed in 1956, but it wasn't until 1974 that the first legislation allowed for the legal preservation of heritage buildings.